Tips For Exam Success

 Scheduling time for studying is an important component in increasing the chances of a successful exam result.
-When planning your study schedule, consider these best practices:
+When planning your study schedule, consider these practices:

 • Create a study plan.
 Include a list of what you intend to study in order of importance.
 When your plan is made, stick to it!
 This means committing to your specific time or task.
 For instance, if you are going to review Study 3, do not stop halfway through.

 • Pace yourself.
 Think about how much time you will need to study and schedule your time accordingly.
 If you need more time to study, then plan to start well ahead of the exam so that you are not feeling frustrated and anxious when the exam comes.
 Reserve the last week before the exam to review the material you have already learned.

 • Make use of spare time.
 Take the time during lunch or on public transit to study or review course material.